iviteb/innoship/ CHANGELOG.md

 and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 ## [Unreleased]

 ### Fixed
+- Send payload to backend in order to enable api calls for request awb endpint

+### Fixed
 - Total weight processing delay that resulted in a shipping simulation with 0 weight and errors.
 ### Added